 Geofencing is a location-based service in which an app or other software uses GPS, RFID, Wi-Fi or cellular data to trigger a pre-programmed action when a mobile device or RFID tag enters or exits a virtual boundary set up around a geographical location, known as a geofence (A geofence is a boundary, or virtual perimeter, that is tied to a physical location.)
 The way in which a geofence is configured can prompt different actions between the mobile client and the consumer.
-Once the boundary is established it can then be used to “trigger workflows such as push notifications, advertisements, or order preparation.”
+Once the boundary is established it can then be used to “trigger workflows such as push notifications, advertisements, or order preparation” yielding a location-based entertainment service that seeks to gamify common location-based activities that have long since been underutilized in the gaming space.
 At a foundational level, geofencing is a location-based service that organizations use to engage consumers with highly precise targeted advertising.
 These promotional materials are mostly placed on mobile devices and triggered when an authorized device enters or exits an area that is specified by the administrator or developer.
 In addition to advertising, geofencing is also used for tracking vehicles in the shipping industry or micro mobility.

 The rising demand for location-based services (LBS) and increasing penetration of mobile devices are expected to support the growth of the geofencing market over the forecasted timeline.
 Researchers also project that the increasing demand from the retail industry for proximity-based promotion and marketing will accelerate the market growth to $1.7 billion by 2024.

 Localization is the process by which a device’s position and orientation are identified.
 One approach to localization is GPS, a satellite-based radio navigation system that measures the “delay of radio signals from multiple dedicated satellites to determine a precise location.”
 One of the challenges with GPS, however, is that in dense urban environments buildings interfere with visibility which can often lead to spottiness in the display of your position (displayed on consumer side) to the actual pin placement (response from the backend).
-Beyond some of the challenges with location-determination, GPS is also inefficient at identifying device-orientation.
+Beyond some of the challenges with location-based entertainment and other objectives that rely on accuracy, GPS is also inefficient at identifying device-orientation.
 This makes it challenging to know which direction to go if you are in an unknown location.
 As a step forward, teams at Google (with suspected followers including Snap and Facebook) have begun to experiment with Visual Positioning System (VPS), a new approach to localization that leverages machine learning and camera-technology to identify the orientation of the device and, subsequently, the user.

 From a technical perspective, VPS “determines the location of a device based on imagery rather than GPS signals” by using a technique known as feature extraction.
 More specifically, VPS compares features in the newly captured images with features in a VPS index and matches the two images upon meeting a specific feature-parity threshold.
 Investing into VPS offers Google two additional competitive edges: a passive source of data collection (mobilized through a network of unknowing consumers) and IP (from a data and algorithms perspective).